chongduan/chongduan.github.io/index.md

 # Chong Duan

 I am an Imaging Data Scientist in the Digital Medicine & Translational Imaging (DMTI) group at Pfizer.
+I am interested in applying molecular, functional, and structural imaging (MRI, PET/SPECT, and CT) to support drug development programs through all stages and therapeutic areas.
+I am excited about leveraging computer vision and machine/deep learning to mine imaging data to generate insights for decision-making.

 I received my PhD under the supervision of Professor Joseph JH Ackerman and Joel R Garbow at Washington University in St. Louis, working with Professor Joseph JH Ackerman.
 My PhD thesis was: